 The Hidden Meaning of the Sword

 This is the esoteric key hidden in plain sight across nine centuries of telling: the sword responds to selflessness, not power.
 The stone represents the material world — dense, unyielding, resistant to ambition.
-The sword is sovereignty — not dominion over others, but dominion over oneself.
-It can only be freed by one who does not grasp at it.
+The sword is sovereignty, dominion over oneself.
+It can only be freed by one who does not grasp at it but wills its freedom, and their own.

-In the Kabbalistic reading, the stone is Malkuth (the material kingdom) and the sword is the lightning flash of divine will descending through the Tree.
-In the Hermetic reading, it is the axiom of the Emerald Tablet: "The wind carried it in its belly" — truth passes through matter without friction when the vessel is pure.
+For a Kabbalistic reading, the stone is Malkuth (the material kingdom) and the sword is the lightning flash of divine will descending through the Tree.
+In a Hermetic reading, it is the axiom of the Emerald Tablet: "The wind carried it in its belly" — truth passes through matter without friction when the vessel is pure.
 In the Grail tradition, this moment foreshadows everything: the Grail, too, cannot be seized.
 It can only be received.

 M∞: "The sword knew him before he knew himself.
 That is always how it works."